 Expressing Likes and Dislikes in Spanish with GUSTAR

 Saying what you like in Spanish

 First, let’s talk about expressing likes and dislikes in Spanish with “GUSTAR”.
-This verb is frequently accompanied by a direct object pronoun and sometimes by a prepositional phrase like “A mí…”.
+This verb is frequently accompanied by an indirect object pronoun (me, te, nos, os, le) and sometimes by a prepositional phrase like “A mí…”.
 Both help us know who likes an activity in Spanish.
-For example, “I like soccer” would be translated properly into “A mí me gusta el futbol“, where A MÍ (to me) is an optional prepositional phrase, ME is the corresponding direct object pronoun for YO and GUSTA is one of the forms of GUSTAR.
+For example, “I like soccer” would be translated properly into “A mí me gusta el fútbol“, where A MÍ (to me) is an optional prepositional phrase, ME is the corresponding indirect object pronoun for YO and GUSTA is one of the forms of GUSTAR.

-The verb GUSTAR will be conjugated as GUSTA to express likes and dislikes in Spanish, particularly activities, .e.g “A ti te gusta ver televisión“.
-However, it will be conjugated as GUSTAN when referring to several physical objects but not activities in Spanish, for example: “Me gustan las fotos“(I like the photos).
+The verb GUSTAR will be conjugated as GUSTA to express likes and dislikes in Spanish, particularly activities as they are uncountable nouns, .e.g “A ti te gusta ver televisión“.
+However, it will be conjugated as GUSTAN when referring to several physical objects, but not activities in Spanish, for example: “Me gustan las fotos“(I like the photos).
 Likewise, you can use other verbs for talking about likes and dislikes in Spanish such as: ENCANTAR (to love), EMOCIONAR (to feel excited) and ALEGRAR (to make happy).
 ENCANTAR, just like GUSTAR, will change to ENCANTA as in “Me encanta hacer ejercicio”, EMOCIONAR to EMOCIONA as in “A ella le emociona viajar” and ALEGRAR to ALEGRA.